yeeeip/Email-Account-Verification-WIth-Spring/README.md

 If you registered with wrong or unexisting email - don't worry.
 Just copy the token from the response and follow th link: http://localhost:8080/api/v1/registration/confirm?token=<paste_your_token>

-After account confirmation you can go to the http://localhost:8080/login And login with your email and password
+After account confirmation you can go to the http://localhost:8080/login and login with your email and password